Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     *Typically only available to creatures altered by <Potentia blob race here>, or <race> themselves.*

-    *Inspired by the Path of Monsters from Shards of Chaos.
-TBD*
+    Heavily inspired by the Path of Monsters from Shards of Chaos.
+TBD

   .. tab-item:: Rank 1